BlockstreamResearch/scriptless-scripts/md/pedersen-swap.md

 ---
 This is a non-interactive zero knowledge proof that for given Pedersen commitments `Q = r*G + x*H`, `T1 = t1*G` and `T2 = t2*G` it holds that `r =
 t1*t2`.
-The given construction is special case (commitment to 0) of the proof from the paper [Zero-knowledge proofs of knowledge for group homomorphisms](https://sci-hub.la/10.1007/s10623-015-0103-5) by Ueli Maurer section 6.7 with the addition of the Fiat-Shamir heuristic.
+The given construction is a special case (commitment to 0) of the proof from the paper [Zero-knowledge proofs of knowledge for group homomorphisms](https://sci-hub.la/10.1007/s10623-015-0103-5) by Ueli Maurer section 6.7 with the addition of the Fiat-Shamir heuristic.